-The health professionals treating you at the hubs will need to see the medical record that is stored on computer at your own GP practice so that they can make well informed decisions about the care that is best for you.
+The health professionals treating you at the hubs will need to see the medical record that is stored on computer at your own GP practice so that they can make well-informed decisions about the care that is best for you.
 This information will be treated in the strictest confidence.
 When you register, you will need to give permission for the person treating you to look at this information.
-For reasons of clinical safety, if you do not give permission, we will be unable to register you.
+For reasons of clinical safety, if you do not give permission, they will be unable to register you.

 Confidentiality and Data Protection

 At all of the hubs, just as in your own GP practice, we take confidentiality very seriously.
 All staff realise the importance of this and it applies throughout all of the hubs.
 Information is not given out to third parties without the consent of the patient.
 This is regardless of age and applies just at much to young people requiring help with sensitive issues such as contraception as older patients.

 We ask you for personal information so that you can receive appropriate care and treatment.
 This information is recorded on computer and the hubs are registered under the Data Protection Act.
 For the effective functioning of a multi-disciplinary team it is sometimes necessary that medical information about you is shared between members of the team.